climateconnect/climateconnect/frontend/TESTING.md

 1. Dismiss a selected filter tag (chip).
 Ensure
    - URL is updated (query param removed)
    - Selected filter tag (chip) disappears
+   - On refresh, you see selected filter / selected item state updated appropriately
 1. Enter a URL with query params.
 Open related filter menu (e.g. "Categories" if query param is a category).
 Ensure
    - Items are selected in MutliSelect